racket/racket/racket/src/cs/README.txt

 `scheme`.

 Development mode also needs a Racket installation with at least the "compiler-lib" package installed.
-By default, the makefile looks for Racket installed as "../../bin/racket"; if this directory is in a clone of the Git repository for Racket, you can get "../../bin/racket" with
+By default, the build script looks for Racket installed as "../../bin/racket"; if this directory is in a clone of the Git repository for Racket, you can get "../../bin/racket" with